Alice Júnior

-Alice Júnior is a 2019 Brazilian coming of age film about a transgender teenager's first kiss.
+Alice Júnior is a 2019 Brazilian coming-of-age comedy-drama film about a transgender teenager's first kiss.
 It was directed by Gil Baroni and written by Luiz Bertazzo and Adriel Nizer.
 Alice, played by Anna Celestino Mota, is a 17-year-old YouTuber who moves to the countryside where she is sent to a Catholic school and bullied.